 '''

-TRIANGLE:

-triangle { <Corner_1>, <Corner_2>, <Corner_3> [OBJECT_MODIFIER...] }
+triangle { <Corner_1> , <Corner_2> , <Corner_3> [OBJECT_MODIFIER...] }

-where <Corner_n> is a vector defining the x, y, z coordinates of each corner of the triangle.

 '''

 Because triangles are perfectly flat surfaces it would require extremely large numbers of very small triangles to approximate a smooth, curved surface.
 However much of our perception of smooth surfaces is dependent upon the way light and shading is done.
 By artificially modifying the surface normals we can simulate a smooth surface and hide the sharp-edged seams between individual triangles.